 The monthly plans automatically renew every 30 days providing you have sufficient funds in your T-Mobile account.
 You can switch between monthly, daily and pay as you go plans (except for the $30 unlimited data plan) by calling 1-877-778-2106 on any phone or 611 on your T-Mobile phone or by using T-Mobile's mobile (ma.web2go.com) or desktop (my.t-mobile.com) web sites.
 Plan changes from or between monthly plans go into effect at the end of the plan period by default but customer support can make an immediate plan change on request.

-Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas in gray labeled as "partner web" on Data tab of the coverage map).
+Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas in yellow labeled as "partner" on the coverage map).
 There's limited data roaming on monthly plans $50/mo and higher.
 Roaming on the $50 plan is limited to $10MB/month, $60 and $70 plan users get 50MB/month of data roaming and $30 Tourist and $75 plan users get 200 MB/month.
 On other plans data roaming is not available